Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz2/Canada-History.txt:25:With great pioneering skill, Upper Canada’s first lieutenant governor, John Simcoe, pushed new highways north from Lake Ontario and west to Hamilton.
 He established the provincial capital at a trading post, Toronto, in the heart of a malarial swamp, and renamed it York.
 A landed gentry made up of army officers, government officials, and commercial speculators ran the province, creating a hereditary aristocracy known as the Family Compact.
 More Americans were lured over the border with land grants; the population rose from 14,000 in 1792 to 90,000 by 1812.
 French-Canadians were also multiplying rapidly, from 60,000 when New France was abandoned in 1760 to 330,000 fifty years later.
 ```

-This final example command searches the entire `written_2/` directory.
+This final example command searches the entire `written_2/travel_guides/berlitz2/*.txt` directory for `.txt` files.
 It prints out the line number of every line in the entire directory with the phrase "great pioneering skill."
-This command provides great use because it accesses all information in the directory to provide the pattern's location giving a more wholistic view of the directory.
-It uses a more complex phrase to search for exemplifying that searches aren't limited to single words or simple patterns.
-All the while it still successfully numbers where the target phrase is by displaying its line number and its file path.
+This command is great because showcases much like `-w` that a pattern in `-n` isn't limited to a single word, but can be used to find sentences or phrases as well.
+It accesses all information on `.txt` files in the specified directory to provide the pattern's location and line number, as well as the filepath it was accessed from to creat easy access to it whereabouts.